 Dishwasher-safe parts for easy cleaning

 Hot pot is just one of the many uses for the Aroma Housewares 3-in-1 Super Pot.
 It holds up to 3 quarts of liquid, and the 10-inch diameter provides a wide enough opening for multiple diners to navigate with chopsticks.

-When you’re not making a hot pot, you can also use the different heat settings to simmer, slow-cook, stir-fry, steam, or even keep fondue warm.
+When you’re not making hot pot, you can use the different heat settings to simmer, slow-cook, stir-fry, steam, or even keep fondue warm.
 Just note that if you're cooking for a large crowd, you may have to refill your broth frequently, as it's not as big as some of the other options listed.
 This model also comes with a 10-inch grill plate, so you can sear meats and vegetables for fajitas.

 Meat, poultry, and fish should be cut and placed in a marinade, if using, ahead of time.
-Cutting proteins into thin slices, no more than 1/4-inch in thickness will help them cook faster and more evenly in the hot pot broth.
+Cutting proteins into thin slices—no more than 0.25-inch in thickness—will help them cook faster and more evenly in the hot pot broth.